datvuthanh/datvuthanh.github.io/README.md

 This repository contains my paper reading notes on deep learning and machine learning.
 It is inspired by [Denny Britz](https://github.com/dennybritz/deeplearning-papernotes) and [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes).

 ## About Me
-My name is Dat Vu Thanh (You can call me as Vu)
+My name is Dat Vu.
+Currently, I am leading AI Team at PhenikaaX, a growing autonomous and industrial robot company where I am a Computer Vision Leader.
+I love asking why and answering those questions myself.
+Exploring and delving deeper into mathematical concepts makes me very happy.

 ## My Review Book